growan/wca-documents/wca-guidelines-2013.md

 - 4f++) [REMINDER] If the WCA Delegate generates any additional scrambles during the competition, he must save them (see [Regulation 1c3a](regulations:regulation:1c3a)).

-## <article-5><puzzle-defects><puzzledefects> Article 5: Puzzle Defects

-- 5b5+) [EXAMPLE] Examples of pieces physically detached, resulting in a solved state: one 3x3x3 center cap, one big cube center piece, an inner piece of a big cube.
-- 5b5++) [EXAMPLE] Examples of pieces physically detached, resulting in a "DNF": two 3x3x3 center caps, two big cube center pieces, a 3x3x3 edge piece, a 4x4x4 edge piece ("wing"), any combination of two pieces that both have coloured faces.
-- 5b5+++) [EXAMPLE] Example of pieces not fully attached, resulting in a solved state: a 5x5x5 centre piece twisted in its spot.
-- 5b5++++) [EXAMPLE] Example of pieces physically attached but not fully placed, resulting in a "DNF": a 3x3x3 edge piece slightly popped out.

 ## <article-6><awards><awards> Article 6: Awards/prizes/honours

 - 6a+) [SEPARATE][ADDITION] Awards, prizes or honours may be given to competitors according to the announcement of the competition.